iechor/docs/content/storage/storagedriver/btrfs-driver.md

 For maximum efficiency, when a container needs more space, it is allocated in chunks of roughly 1 GB in size.

-Docker's `btrfs` storage driver stores every image layer and container in its own Btrfs subvolume or snapshot.
+iEchor's `btrfs` storage driver stores every image layer and container in its own Btrfs subvolume or snapshot.
 The base layer of an image is stored as a subvolume whereas child image layers and containers are stored as snapshots.
 This is shown in the diagram below.

 ![Btrfs container layers](images/btfs_container_layer.webp?w=600)

-The high level process for creating images and containers on Docker hosts running the `btrfs` driver is as follows:
+The high level process for creating images and containers on iEchor hosts running the `btrfs` driver is as follows:

-1. The image's base layer is stored in a Btrfs _subvolume_ under `/var/lib/docker/btrfs/subvolumes`.
+1. The image's base layer is stored in a Btrfs _subvolume_ under `/var/lib/iechor/btrfs/subvolumes`.

 2. Subsequent image layers are stored as a Btrfs _snapshot_ of the parent layer's subvolume or snapshot, but with the changes introduced by this